DrMarc/slab/docs/psychoacoustics.rst

 Configuration files
 -------------------
 Another recurring issue when implementing experiments is loading configuration settings from a text file.
-The function :func:`~slab.psychoacoustics.load_config` is a simple helper to read a text file with python variable assignments and return a :func:`~collections.namedtuple` with the variable names and values.
+Experiments sometimes use configuration files when experimenters (who might not by Python programmers) need to set parameters without changing the code.
+The format is a plain text file with a variable assignment on each line, because it is meant to be written and changed by humans.
+The function :func:`~slab.psychoacoustics.load_config` reads the text file and return a :func:`~collections.namedtuple` with the variable names and values.
 If you have a text file with the following content::